 The ability to reliably onboard retailer data is the backbone of strong online retail practices.
 Of course, hiccups are bound to happen when you’re integrating data from numerous third parties, all of whom use different standards, platforms, and who knows what else.

 However, there are some mistakes that can be avoided just by following best practices and planning ahead.
 We asked our integrations experts to compile some of the most common issues that occur, and how they can be avoided.
-Here are 5 of the most common issues faced when onboarding retailer data—and how to face them head on!
+Here are 5 of the most common issues faced when businesses onboard retailer data—and how to face them head on!

 It’s incredible how different each brand’s product data can be.
 Even if every brand you work with uses the same attributes, the actual format and data can be completely different.
 For example, ever wonder how many ways you can write a single attribute?